This is the second part of The Wire’s investigation into the web of financial transactions involving Dreamline Manpower Solutions and the Essel Group.

 Balmukh Godljewel & Multitrading Pvt Ltd (BGML)was incorporated on June 16, 2016.

 The company’s first directors were Amol Deshmukh and Sachin Balsaraf.
-Amol Deshmukh, who is a director in a couple of companies linked to the Essel group, was replaced with Ashish Ghanshyam within months.
+Amol Deshmukh, who from 2014 to 2016 was appointed to the board of directors of multiple Essel Group holding companies, was replaced with Ashish Ghanshyam within months.

 Ghanshyam and Balsaraf are people who have been directors in a number of companies involved in the set of transactions reported throughout this article: Ayati Multitrading, Lemonade Capital and Hadara Multitrading.